evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 You can choose between two sound systems on the HiPhi X 4 Seater.

-With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
-With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.
+- With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
+- With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.

 The model has 3 USB-C connections as standard.
 The model has 3 USB-A connections as standard.